 However, a successful long term information security strategy requires dedicated security expertise, which can be hard to find in the face of a global talent shortage.
-With the Global Data Protection Regulation (GDPR) deadline fast approaching, the stakes are now higher than ever.
+With the General Data Protection Regulation (GDPR) deadline fast approaching, the stakes are now higher than ever.

 A Virtual Chief Information Security Officer (vCISO) service can be a hugely valuable option for any organisation facing up to the challenge of improving cyber security on a tight budget.
 By calling upon an experienced cyber security professional as and when required, businesses can effectively bridge the resource gap to receive vital assistance planning and executing a successful cyber security plan.

 A Virtual CISO (vCISO) is a dedicated information security professional that can be called upon to help an organisation plan, develop and execute a robust security strategy.
 Responsibilities of a vCISO could include building and managing in-house security teams, assisting in the selection of security infrastructure, writing security policies and procedures, and reporting to a board of directors.

 A vCISO service can be tailored to the needs of a specific organisation and the flexible nature of the service means it is suitable for businesses of all sizes.
 Organisations can request both on-site and remote support, with consultancy hours capable of being scaled up or down in accordance with business needs.

 Widespread security challenges

 With a global shortage in security expertise, particularly at senior levels, finding an in-house CISO with the knowledge and leadership skills required can pose a significant challenge.
 By outsourcing this crucial business function, organisations can make a significant resource saving without compromising on quality of service.